 Many trying to understand how markets truly operate are unfortunate victims of the streetlight effect: looking for something where the light shines while completely disregarding the fact that what they’re looking for could be where the light isn’t currently shining.

-So, what Market Making aims to do is deliver you a newsletter – right to your inbox – every Sunday evening that explains what is really happening in markets right now and what really matters moving forward.
+So, what Market Making aims to do is deliver you a newsletter – right to your inbox – every Wednesday that explains what is really happening in markets right now and what really matters moving forward.

 Needless to say, nothing in the Market Making newsletter will be actionable to the average retail trader.
 That’s not who the newsletter is designed for.